-Mr. Warren has been nominated to serve as one of our trustees and would qualify as an independent trustee.
-Mr. Warren has served as a member of our PRO advisory committee since our IPO in April 2015.
+Mr. Warren has served as one of our trustees since May 2019 and served as a member of our PRO advisory committee since our IPO in April 2015 until May 2019.
 Since 1996, Mr. Warren has served as president of Three Oaks Development Co., a commercial real estate development company specializing in building and leasing industrial business parks in Portland, Oregon.
-During this time, Mr. Warren has also played an active role in developing and acquiring over 33 self storage facilities in conjunction with Northwest Self Storage, one of the Company's PROs.
+In 2018, Mr. Warren retired from Three Oaks Development Co.
+Since 1996, Mr. Warren has also played an active role in developing and acquiring over 33 self storage facilities in conjunction with Northwest Self Storage, one of the Company's PROs.
 Prior to joining Three Oaks Development Co. in 1995, Mr. Warren founded JTW Computer Systems in 1976, which provided hardware, software and a time share computing environment for small to medium sized companies nationwide.
 Mr. Warren served as president of JTW Computer Systems until the company was sold in 1995.
 Mr. Warren has also served on the board of directors and as president of the Portland Chapter of NAIOP (National Association of Industrial and Office Properties), and as an elected official on the Board of Supervisors of Multnomah County Drainage District #1.
 Mr. Warren graduated from the University of Oregon with a bachelor of science degree in computer science and a minor in accounting.
 We believe that Mr. Warren's background in self storage, real estate, technology and strategic planning bring valuable experience and perspective to our board of trustees and qualify him to serve as one of our trustees.